Free Tattoo Stencil Tips And Tricks For Beginners

 Stenciling portraits isn’t the same

-Another of our important tattoo stencil tips and tricks is that stenciling portraits and other forms of realism aren’t the same.
+Another one of our important tattoo stencil tips and tricks is that stenciling portraits and other forms of realism aren’t the same as a standard tattoo stencil.
 Here, you are only using the stencil as a guide for shading, not as an outline of the image.
 There are no hard lines here.
 Dots work better at initiating a soft, realistic image, and prevent a cartoonish look.

 Wrapping Up Tattoo Stencil Tips and Tricks